-Since its inception DARTS has distributed over $2 MILLION to Orange County non-profit organizations that help and empower women and children to achieve their potential as responsible contributing members of our community.
+Since its inception, Decorative Arts Society has distributed over $2 MILLION to Orange County non-profit organizations that help and empower women and children to achieve their potential as responsible contributing members of our community.
 Funds are available through an annual grant application process.
 Organizations may apply for funds for a specific project or a general grant, but definitive goals and anticipated outcomes are essential.

 *Must be a non-profit organization

 *Emphasis is upon helping women, children and families

 Decorative Arts Society does not provide support for funding operating budgets, capital campaigns or individuals.

 Most grants range from $5,000 to $25,000 and the current Grant Summary is posted to the Decorative Arts Society website.